-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE S ECURITIES EXCHANGE AC CT OF 1934 For the quarterly period ended March 31, 2015 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE S 1934 SECURITIES EXCHANGE AC CT OF For the transition period from to Commission file number 1-13692 AMERIGAS PARTNERS, I (Exact name of registrant as specified in its charters) P. Delaware 23-2787918 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 460 North Gulph Road, King of Prussia, PA 19406 (Address of Principal Executive Offices) (Zip Code) (610) 337-7000 (Registrant's Telephone Number, Including Area Code) Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or during the preceding 12 months (or for such shorter period that the registrant was required to file such regulirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web sit be submitted and posted pursuant to Rule 405 of Regulation S-T ( $\S232.405$ of this chapter) during the preceding registrant was required to submit and post such files).
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, "accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the any.
-See Large accelerated filer ⊠ Accelerated filer Non-accelerated filer $\Box$ Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Ad ct).
-Yes □ No ⊠ At April 30, 2015, there were 92,889,543 Common Units of AmeriGas Partners, L.P. outstanding.
+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC 1934 URITIES EXCHANGE AC CT OF For the quarterly period ended March 31, 2016 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 1-13692 AMERIGAS PARTNERS, L. (Exact name of registrant as specified in its charters) P. Delaware 23-2787918 · I.R.S.
+Employer lentification No.) 460 North Gulph Road, King of Prussia, PA 19406 (Address of Principal Executive Offices) (Zip Code) (610) 337-7000 (Registrant's Telephone Number, Including Area Code) during the by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(e preceding 12 months (or for such shorter period that the registrant was required to file such reportents for the past 90 days.
+Yes \boxtimes No \square be submit by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if sted and posted pursuant to Rule 405 of Regulation S-T ($\S 232.405$ of this chapter) during the preceding 12 was required to submit and post such files).
+Yes \boxtimes No \square by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated is of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Ex any.
+See Large acc celerated filer 🗵 Accelerated filer Non-acce elerated filer \square Smaller reporting company Indicate b by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ At April 3 30, 2016, there were 92,922,445 Common Units of AmeriGas Partners, L.P. outstanding.